CryptoDev-Project/vps/docs/masternode_vps.md

 ## Install the desired masternode and amount

-Use the *./install.sh* script with the desired crypto and masternode count as parameters, e.g. to install 4 FLS masternodes:
+Use the *./install.sh* script with the desired crypto and masternode count as parameters, e.g. to install 4 FUNC masternodes:

 ```
-./install.sh -p fls -c 4 -n 6
+./install.sh -p func -c 4 -n 6
 ```

 The script downloads, compiles and configures the system now.
 This will usually take between 5-15 minutes.